Chapter 14 Excel Formulas, Functions, and Tables

 Filtering data helps the user find the desired data in the worksheet.
 To filter data in a worksheet, the columns must have headers.

-For example, in Figure 11A, the worksheet contains providers’ name and glove size.
+For example, in Figure 11A, the worksheet contains providers’ names and glove sizes.
 These titles appear in the header row (Row 1).
 Cell B1 was selected, and the Filter command was selected.
 The dropdown arrows appeared in each header row cell (Figure 11B).
 When the arrow is clicked, the Filter menu appears (Figure 11C).
 The lower portion of the menu contains the filtering options.
 Select All was deselected.
 (The box was clicked, and the checkmark disappeared.)
-Then Large was selected and OK was clicked.
+Then, Large was selected and OK was clicked.
 Figure 11D shows the result of the filter.

 To remove the filter or to see all of the data: Click the down arrow in the header row cell.
 Click the box next to Select All and the worksheet will show all of the data.
 Another option to clear the filter is to click on the Clear command in the Sort & Filter group on the Data tab (Figure 11E).